Frisch concedes race against Boebert as it goes to recount

 Associated Press/Report for America

-DENVER (AP) — Democrat Adam Frisch conceded Friday in his tight U.S. House race against Republican Lauren Boebert that is likely headed to a recount, but highlighted how his surprisingly strong showing revealed that Republican voters in the sprawling Colorado district are tiring of Boebert’s brash style.
+DENVER (AP) — While conceding his tight U.S. House race to Republican Lauren Boebert, Democrat Adam Frisch ran a surprisingly strong campaign that he says showed just how tired many GOP voters are of Boebert’s brash style.

 “America is tired of the circus, tired of the lack of respect for our institutions and democracy, and tired of the lack of civility in our discourse,” Frisch said.
 The Democrat added that he hasn’t ruled out another bid for the seat in 2024.
 Prognosticators, pundits and the political establishment had largely thought Frisch’s campaign futile, but the thin margin is its own small victory for Frisch.